bitmeal/sks_airspy_ant_community_fw/README.md

 ### Warnings
 > ⚠ The installation requires you to open up the hardware.
 All warranty will most likely be lost in this process.
 You may brick the device in the process.
 Proceed at own risk!

 > ⚠ To revert to the original firmware, you have to jump some hoops; [read here first](./doc/INSTALL.md)!
 Consider reverting to original firmware as impossible!
 Proceed at own risk!

-> ⚠ The ID of the sensor will change and not match the laser engraving on the bottom anymore!
-The original IDs are hardcoded into firmware and do not seem to relate to any hardware ID, BT-MAC, etc.
+> ℹ The ID of the sensor not match the laser engraving on the bottom after flashing.
+You can change the ID after flashing using the nRF Connect application.

 ### SWD Access
 Tools you need: